cheukkie/cheuknorris/README.md

 npm install
 ```

-To run the web app execute the following in the terminal:
+To run the web app on your localhost execute the following in the terminal:

 ```
 npm run start
 ```

+Or open index.html to see the web app.